Learning the structure of any Hamiltonian from minimal assumptions: Introduction

 The controlization technique of \cite{odake2023universal} is based on Pauli twirling and randomized product formulas.
 It is well know that averaging over the Pauli group gives the identity

 This can be extended by appending a control qubit and replacing each Pauli gate by $\ctrl{0}{P}$.
 In this case the identity becomes

 Exponentiating this twirled Hamiltonian gives, up to some global phase, the unitary $\ctrl{1}{e^{-\i H_0 t}}$.
-We then show that this idea can be easily extended to synthesize multi-controlled unitaries $\ctrl{b}{e^{-\i H_0 t}}$, where $b \in \{0, 1\}^k$ is any $k$-qubit control string.
+We then straightforwardly extend this idea to synthesize multi-controlled unitaries $\ctrl{b}{e^{-\i H_0 t}}$, where $b \in \{0, 1\}^k$ is any $k$-qubit control string.
+Note that each such controlled Pauli gate can be implemented with $\O(k + n)$ single- and two-qubit quantum gates.

 In order to evolve by the twirled Hamiltonian, Trotter's product formula tells us that $e^{-\i \sum_j h_j} \approx \prod_j e^{-\i h_j}$.
 It is enticing to simply concatenate the unitaries $e^{-\i h_j} = \ctrl{0}{P^\dagger} e^{-\i H t / 4^n} \ctrl{0}{P}$, but clearly this is inefficient;~even ignoring the Trotter error, there are exponentially many terms.
 Fortunately, Campbell's qDRIFT protocol~\cite{campbell2019random} was designed with precisely this concern in mind.
 Rather than include each term in the simulation, qDRIFT constructs random product formulas wherein terms are selected with probability proportional to their norm.
 In our context, all terms have the same weight, so we just sample from $\Pauli{n}$ uniformly.
 By treating this ensemble of random product formulas as a mixed-unitary channel (wherein we draw a new formula for each instance), the analysis of \cite{campbell2019random} (and tightened in \cite{chen2021concentration}) shows that qDRIFT sequences of length $N = \O(t^2 \|H\|^2/\gamma)$ suffice to get diamond-norm distance at most $\gamma$.
 Since we only need applications running for time $t = \O(1/\Delta) = \O(1/\|H\|)$, this simplifies to $N = \O(1/\gamma)$.